All postsPost

 Alex Christou7 min read

-Quick gut check before we go anywhere: how far do you actually hit your driver?
+Right, quick gut check before we get into anything: how far do you reckon you actually hit your driver?

-Whatever number popped into your head, it's probably 15 to 20 yards too long.
-That's not a dig.
-Almost everyone overestimates this.
-The shot you remember is the one that hopped down the fairway and ran out forever, not the seven other ones that day.
+Whatever number just popped into your head, it's probably 15 to 20 yards too long.
+I'm not having a go, everyone does it.
+The drive you remember is the one that caught the downslope and ran for days, not the other seven that day you've conveniently forgotten about.

 TL;DR